Theatre

 The original production starred Penelope Keith, Benjamin Whitrow, Polly Adams, Caroline Harker and Abigail Thaw.

 It was produced by Michael Codron and directed by Alan Strachan, with a magical set designed by Paul Farnsworth which had real grass and flowers, and an actual stream flowing across the apron stage!
+Several forms of flying wild life hatched out during the run!

 Following the sell-out UK national tour playing to over 100,000 people, this much-acclaimed play has been published and performed all over the world including Switzerland, Israel, South Africa and New Zealand, and has enjoyed great success with amateur companies with over 200 productions…and counting!